Pennsylvania Rural Health Model

 3. decreasing deaths from substance use disorder and improve access to treatment for opioid abuse.

-Pennsylvania will commit to meeting population health outcomes and access measures and targets.
+Pennsylvania commits to meeting population health outcomes and access measures and targets.
 Participating rural hospitals are held accountable for a targeted set of quality measures.
-State-specific measures and targets under an all-payer quality program designed by Pennsylvania are currently in place.
+State-specific measures and targets under an all-payer quality program designed by Pennsylvania are in place.

 State Models